graphadvantage/neo4j-ghg-emission-factors/README.md

 Import `dashboard.json` into NeoDash

-You should be able to get something that looks like this:
+You'll get something that looks like this:

 ![NeoDash](image.png)image.png